wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/Java.md

         }
     }
 }
 ```

 #### OCR Example Response
-Upon success, the OCR results are returned include include text, bounding box for regions, lines and words.
+Upon success, the OCR results returned include the detected text and bounding boxes for regions, lines, and words.

 ```json
 {